morphy76/g-fe-server/README.md

 - With Health endpoint
   - Testing HTTP serving
   - Testing Mongo connection
-- With OIDC integration <- reviewing
+- With OIDC integration
 - With Mongo integration
-- With Unleash integration
+- With Unleash integration <- reviewwing
   - Feature gateway for FE flags
 - With AIW logging
 - With AIW tracing